MasonAudet/CRUD_DB/README.md

 3. The page will open in a browser and you will be able to interact with the "project2" database

 ## Video Demos
 Please check out the video demos to see how the project is intended to work.
-Please excuse the dialog as the original audience was my professor for my CSE 5720 course
+Please excuse the dialog as the original audience was my professor for my CSE 5720 course.